KratosMultiphysics/Kratos/docs/pages/Kratos/For_Developers/General/Registry.md

 - **Type-Safe Access**: Supports type-erased storage using `std::any` and allows type-safe retrieval.
 - **Thread-Safe Operations**: Thread safety is ensured using locks for global operations.
 - **Prototype Registration**: Facilitates the registration of class prototypes, enabling factory-like usage for dynamic object creation.
-- **Integration with Python**: Python bindings expose key features for scripting and automation.
+- **Integration with Python**: Python bindings expose key features.
-- **Custom Serialization**: Items can be serialized into JSON for debugging and reporting.

 ## Usage